alphasldiallo/alphasldiallo.github.io/_posts/2020-08-12-dynamic-time-warping-algorithm-for-trajectories-similarity.md

 </figure>
 </div>

 Let's implement the algorithm in Python.
-Even if Python is not the best programming language when it comes to object oriented programming, we will structure our code as much as we can.
+We will structure our code by using classes.

 First, we have to create a class that we are going to use.
-The first class should define a point, represented by longitude and latitude.
+The first class should define a point, represented by longitude, latitude and a timestamp.
 ```python
 class Point:
 	def __init__(self, latitude, longitude):